QUESTIONS

 Will I work with Jay or get handed off to someone junior?

 You work with Jay.
-The firm is structured around the partner doing the work, not selling and handing off.
-Sourcing support and administrative coordination are layered in where appropriate, but the recruiter on your engagement is the person you met on the first call.
+We are structured around the partner doing the work, not selling and handing off.
+Sourcing support and administrative coordination are layered in where appropriate, but the recruiter on your partnership is the person you met on the first call.

 What kinds of roles do you handle?

-Most engagements cover a mix of operational, sales, and leadership roles.
+Most partnerships cover a mix of operational, sales, and leadership roles.
 Common titles include plant manager, project manager, operations manager, controller, account manager, sales director, branch manager, and skilled trade leads.
-The firm does not do high-volume hourly staffing or technical software engineering searches.
+Metcalf Search does not do high-volume hourly staffing or technical software engineering searches.

 How do I know if this is a fit for my business?

-The shortest version: ten to two hundred employees, two to fifteen hires a year, owner-operated or recently-founder-exited, in a sector like skilled trades, light manufacturing, professional services, or B2B distribution.
+The shortest version: ten to two hundred employees, ongoing hiring needs, owner-operated or recently-founder-exited, in a sector like skilled trades, light manufacturing, professional services, or B2B distribution.
 The longer version is on Who We Serve.
 The fastest answer is a fifteen-minute phone call.

 By Metcalf Search · Published May 17, 2026 · Updated May 17, 2026